charlesjlee/bitcoin-beacon/content/docs/faq/index.md

 ### How much would it cost to attack this beacon?
 An attack on the beacon is equivalent to manipulating the block hash of the most recent block.
 Malicious miners can withhold valid blocks if they would result in an unfavorable beacon output.
 The paper models a *strong bribing attacker* able to successfully "pay any miner exactly $B$ [the block reward] to suppress a valid block whenever the attacker desires”.

-The cost of attack depends on how the beacon is being used.
+The cost of attack depends on how the beacon is used.
 If we let $p$ be the probability that the attacker wins a lottery with value $W$ by doing nothing, then:

 $$(earnings\ from\ manipulating\ beacon) > (expected\ earnings\ if\ do\ nothing)$$
 $$(lottery\ stake) - (cost\ to\ manipulate\ beacon) > (expected\ earnings\ if\ do\ nothing)$$